Palmer, Saskatchewan

-Palmer is a small unorganized hamlet located 15 km east of the town of Gravelbourg in Sutton Rural Municipality No. 103, Saskatchewan, Canada.
+Palmer is a small unorganized hamlet located 15 km east of the town of Gravelbourg in the Rural Municipality of Sutton No. 103, Saskatchewan, Canada.
 The population of Palmer fluctuates during the year, hovering in the double digits with peak population occurring in the summer months.
 The main reason of this spike is due to the efforts of the residents to establish Palmer as a venue for performing artists.
 In 2006 the hamlet had a population of 27 people.
 It previously held the status of village until January 1, 2002.
+Palmer lies just immediately to the southeast of the intersection between Highway 43 and Highway 627.

 History

-Prior to January 1, 2002, Palmer was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Sutton on that date.
+Prior to January 1, 2002, Palmer was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Sutton on that date.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Palmer had a population of 20 living in 6 of its 7 total private dwellings, a change of from its 2016 population of 10.
 With a land area of 2.47 km2, it had a population density of in 2021.